HPL has made huge advances in the construction world in recent decades and is now indispensable. It is primarily known as plastic cladding.

 Thanks to its dense top layers, dirt does not adhere, making these sheets very easy to clean.
 We offer handy maintenance kits for cleaning HPL.

 Our range of HPL laminate sheets includes sheets from quality brand Trespa®, as well as our own wide range of private label HPL sheets.
 Our high-quality sheets are competitively priced and available in the colours: white, cream, black, grey, brown, yellow, red, blue and green.
 The sheet thickness ranges from 3 till 20 millimetres and you have a choice between a smooth or textured surface.
 You can order your sheet tailor made to your required size, because we cut all sheets to size.
-The HPL and Trespa® sheets will be ready for delivery within 48 hours.
 Learn more about HPL and Trespa® sheets at the bottom of this page.

 High pressure laminate is a plastic that consist of pressurised wood fibre laminated with phenolic resin top layers.
 The wood fibres are pressed together under high temperature, that is how it got the name ‘high pressure’ laminate.
 HPL is a material that has been applied more and more in the construction industry over the last decade.
 And, at this point, it is inconceivable to imagine the interior and exterior construction sector without HPL material.
 One of the best-known manufacturers is Dutch company Trespa®.